Crotalus oreganus: Conservation status

-This species is classified as Least Concern on the IUCN Red List of Threatened Species (v3.1, 2001).
+This species was previously classified as Least Concern on the IUCN Red List of Threatened Species (v3.1, 2001).
 Species are listed as such due to their wide distribution, presumed large population, or because they are unlikely to be declining fast enough to qualify for listing in a more threatened category.
-The population trend was stable when assessed in 2007.
+The population trend was previously stable when assessed in 2007.
+However, in Canada, Crotalus oreganus is classified as threatened in the Committee on the Status of Endangered Wildlife in Canada as recently as 2015.
+The species was also classified as "Schedule 1" federally-threatened in Canda's “Species at Risk Act (SARA)”.
+This is due to rapid changes in the species habitat (dry southern-interior valleys) in British Columbia where human involvement has made a direct impact on population reduction.
+In addition, a direct negative correlation was discovered regarding body condition (mass per unit body length) and human activity in the region (British Columbia).